-In fact, a 2010 study printed in the “Annals of Family Medicine,” found that activity programs could effectively improve the mood and quality of life for older adults.
-Here are some fun, inexpensive options for getting yourself or your elderly loved one out of the house and into the world.
+In fact, a 2010 study printed in the “Annals of Family Medicine,” found that activity programs could effectively improve the mood and quality of life of older adults.
+Here are some fun, inexpensive options to provide social activities for seniors and get them out of the house and into the world.

 Aging adults often have difficulty keeping up with the changing technological landscape.
 However, learning the basics about navigating email and social networks can have a positive impact on their lives.
 These basic skills can help seniors keep in touch with grandkids and other family members, or reconnect with old friends they may have lost touch with years ago.